Skip to main content

 2. Server binary management — spawns and monitors the native binary (server variant only)

-3. Typed camera control — property read/write, shutter/focus/zoom actions, live view, and SD card access via manager.client
+3. Typed camera control — property read/write, shutter/focus/zoom actions, live view, and SD card access via manager.camera(id)

 import { CameraManager } from 'camera-remote-web-api/server';